- Top 5 things to do when you have to introduce yourself in an interview

 Also, it helps to calm your interview jitters when you know who will be interviewing and putting a face to a name.

-Practice answering how to introduce yourself in an interview as it can help you to be confident.
+Practice answering how to introduce yourself in an interview to develop confidence.

 Take the help of your family members or trusted friends when preparing for a job interview as they will be brutally honest with their feedback.